iblekhman14/CPU4990H_2024_Networking/README.md

 General Hypothesis: Speeds slow down due to high congestion.
 Downloads are vulnerable to the whims of an upload test.
 Too many students using access points or are there too many students on the internet in general?
 Could be a single problem or a combination of multiple problems such as the access point being overloaded, the router overloaded, are we lacking bandwidth for the school?
+Possibly an issue with the way eduroam is configured.
+Not enough ip addresses or maybe radius server...?

 Campus Network Hardware:
 Cpp village uses some variation of the Aruba campus 303/305 models.